imperialvalleycollege/site-mycashcard/README.md

 Using the Start Bootstrap Landing Page Template as a starting point, we modified the template for our particular use case to result in the current site.

-Attribution for the creator of the original template, David Miller, is located below.
+Attribution for the creator of the original template, David Miller, and the Start Bootstrap website, are located below.

 ### Photo Credits